-In fact, due to the separation of the legal and civil court systems, a criminal case is not likely to have much bearing on your civil case at all.
+In fact, our personal injury attorney adds, due to the separation of the legal and civil court systems, a criminal case is not likely to have much bearing on your civil case at all.
 While your car accident attorney may be able to obtain a limited amount of helpful information from law enforcement officials on the criminal law side of things—such the results of a blood-alcohol test—the outcome of your civil case is ultimately independent of the criminal case.

 Our South Carolina Accident Attorneys Can Help After a Drunk Driving Injury